amandakonet/ulmfit/README.md

 In Howard and Ruder (2018),

-* The authors proposed the **Universal Language Model Fine-tuning**, a three-step process to incorporate transfer learning into NLP.
+* The authors proposed the **Universal Language Model Fine-tuning**, a three-step framework to incorporate transfer learning into NLP.
 * This model was said to be *universal* because it provided a foundational language model that could be fine-tuned on any corpus for any text classification task (ex: sentiment analysis, topic classification, etc.)

 The three steps are as follows: